iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 I tried to avoid giving the ref abuse as I'd refereed games myself.
 But when a ref is dictating/spoiling the game sometimes you can't help yourself.
 But without them we have no game.

 ## Injuries
 You need to have a first-aider on your side line as well as a first-aid kit in your bag.
-Especially if you're a charter standard club.
+Especially if you're a FA Charter Standard club.

 I had to take a first aid course with the County FA.
 I never had to put these skills to the test.
 Although my keeper once broke his jaw in a friendly which was pretty traumatic.
 Most injuries were either jarred ankles or hamstrings.